Hoard of the Dragon Queen: Plot summary

+Player characters start at 1st-level and gain one level of experience with each chapter, reaching 8th-level by the end of the adventure.

 Publication history

+In 2014, as part of the release of the new 5th edition of D&D, WotC commissioned Kobold Press to design the first adventures for the new edition.
+Wolfgang Baur and Steve Winter subsequently created a two-part adventure path, Tyranny of Dragons, the first part being Hoard of the Dragon Queen, which was released by WotC in August 2014 as a 96-page hardcover book with cover art by Raymond Swanland and interior art by Aaron Hübrich, Tyler Jacobson, Guido Kuip, Marcel Mercado, and Bryan Syme.
+WotC also simultaneously launched game supplements, video games, and other outlets.

-Hoard of the Dragon Queen was released on August 14, 2014 as part of the fantasy storyline called "Tyranny of Dragons", which launched alongside the new edition and is told through game supplements, video games, and other outlets.
-The first three chapters were also released as part of a free D&D Encounters kit for the D&D Adventurers League, the official organized play program by Wizards of the Coast.
+The first three chapters of this adventure were also released as part of a free D&D Encounters kit for the D&D Adventurers League, WotC's official organized play program.

-The adventure was created by Kobold Press under commission from Wizards of the Coast.
+Two months later, in October 2014, the sequel adventure The Rise of Tiamat was released.
+A month later, Gale Force Nine released a licensed four-panel Tyranny of Dragons gamemaster's screen.

-Tyranny of Dragons (rerelease)
+Re-release of Tyranny of Dragons

-During San Diego Comic-Con 2019, Wizards of the Coast announced on their Twitch stream that a new edition of Tyranny of Dragons was scheduled to be released on October 22, 2019.
-This new edition repackages Hoard of the Dragon Queen and The Rise of Tiamat together as a single volume.
-It also includes a full errata, a reworked opening chapter, and new cover art from artist Hydro74.
-It was only available from local game and hobby stores.
-James Whitbrook, for Io9, reports that "the re-release incorporates player feedback from the first two releases to smooth out the progressive curve of the quests presented in Hoard of the Dragon Queen and The Rise of Tiamat, which will encompass all the tweaks and addendums made to how D&D fifth edition plays in the five years gamers have had their hands on it.
+Five years after the original publication, a new edition of Tyranny of Dragons was released in October 2019 for sale only in local game and hobby stores.
+This new edition repackaged Hoard of the Dragon Queen and The Rise of Tiamat together as a single volume, and also included a full errata, a reworked opening chapter, and new cover art from artist Hydro74.
+James Whitbrook, for Io9, reported that "the re-release incorporates player feedback from the first two releases to smooth out the progressive curve of the quests presented in Hoard of the Dragon Queen and The Rise of Tiamat, which will encompass all the tweaks and addendums made to how D&D fifth edition plays in the five years gamers have had their hands on it.
 As an included bonus, the book will also include extra resources for players and dungeon masters that were only previously available online, as well as a treasure trove of behind-the-scenes concept art made for the adventure that rivals even Tiamat’s most desirable loot".

-Tyranny of Dragons is scheduled to be rereleased in January 2023 with new cover art that features Tiamat.
+This edition was re-released in January 2023 with new cover art but no changes to the content.